 The Teacher Leader Endorsement for the State of Illinois requires the completion of eight courses (equivalent to a 24-semester-hour program of study), to include five core courses, one research course, one advocacy course and one elective course.
 The endorsement program is designed to align course outcomes with the national Teacher Leader Model Standards.

 Teachers must have a master’s degree to have the endorsement applied to their license.
-Teachers must also currently hold a full-time classroom teaching position and be licensed to teach in Illinois.
+Teachers without a master’s degree can complete the endorsement while completing the M.Ed. in Teacher Leadership.

 Teachers must complete all five core courses (15-semester-hours):

 Teachers must choose and complete one of the following research courses (3-semester hours):

 Teachers must choose and complete one of the following advocacy courses (3-semester hours):

 Teachers must choose one elective course (3-semester hours or more).
 Electives can be chosen from any course in the M.Ed. in Teacher Leadership program or students may choose to take an additional research or advocacy course.

 Questions?
 Browse the Frequently Asked Questions: Teacher Leader Endorsement.

 NOTE: The teacher leader endorsement has been approved by the State of Illinois to begin Fall 2013.

 Special Education Endorsement (LBS1)